linyzeng/linux-monitor-go/README.md

 # See check for their release status
-# CURRENT : working on logging
+# CURRENT : working on stats
-# NEXT    : stats
+# NEXT    : check-disk

 ## nagios-plugins-go : Nagios plugins written in GO